 The iOS 13.4.1 update landed on April 7 with oodles of bug fixes, the most prominent of which fixed an issue with FaceTime calls that didn’t work on earlier versions of iOS and MacOS.

-Apple has released iOS 13.3.1, the newest update of its latest mobile operating system, some three months after the last update.
-With this new iteration of the troubled iOS 13, Apple delivers fixes to problems found in nine previous updates, squashes bugs, and boosts performance.
-There are no headlining new features in this dot upgrade, as new features are generally reserved for whole-number releases — with the next upgrade expected to be 13.4.
-If you skipped previous updates, version 13.3.1 will download cumulative updates from previous versions not already installed on your device.
+Apple released iOS 13.3.1 some three months after the previous update to deliver fixes to problems found in nine previous updates to squash bugs, and boost performance.
+There were no headlining new features in this dot upgrade, as new features are generally reserved for whole-number releases.
+If you skipped previous updates, version 13.3.1 downloaded cumulative updates from previous versions not already installed on your device.

-The good news is that there are few outstanding problems with this update, so if you have problems with any earlier iOS or iPad OS update, this current one might cover a multitude of recent issues.
-But, as usual, this new upgrade is not the perfect solution for everyone.
-And, more importantly, if you upgrade to 13.3.1, you won’t be able to downgrade to earlier versions.
-The new OS maintenance update is compatible with the iPhone 6s and later.
-If you did not get an automatic notification or upgrade manually yet, go to Settings > General > Software Update.
+There are few outstanding problems with this update, so if you have issues with any earlier iOS or iPad OS update, this one might be the remedy.
+This upgrade is not the perfect solution for everyone.
+And when you upgrade to 13.3.1, you won’t be able to downgrade to earlier versions.
+The new OS maintenance update is compatible with the iPhone 6S and later.
+Access it via Settings > General > Software Update.

-With iOS 13.3.1, Apple fixed some vexing issues that cropped up in the previous update.
+With iOS 13.3.1, Apple fixed some vexing issues from the previous update.
 There’s especially great news concerning the bug in Communications Limits, a feature introduced in version 13.3 that should have given parents complete control over whom their kids can call, FaceTime chat, or send messages to, but instead let kids communicate with strangers online via a variety of techniques described below.
-That’s been fixed now with this new update, which prohibits the addition of new contacts without entering the Screen Time passcode.
+That was fixed with this update, which prohibits the addition of new contacts without entering the Screen Time passcode.

-The iOS 13.3.1 update includes 21 new security patches, so if you’re running an older version of iOS 13, you should update to this new one.
-The update for iPadOS 13.3.1 is identical, except for features that iPads don’t have such as ultra-wide camera, CarPlay, Ultra Wideband, and HomePod.
+The iOS 13.3.1 update includes 21 new security patches, so if you’re running an older version of iOS 13, you should update.
+The update for iPadOS 13.3.1 is identical, except for features that iPads don’t have, such as an ultra-wide camera, CarPlay, Ultra Wideband, and HomePod.

-There have also been scattered complaints about interface lag, app issues for both native and third-party apps, AirPlay issues, Touch ID and Face ID issues, and battery drain, as well as lockups, freezes, and crashes in Exchange, HomePod, iMessage, Wi-Fi, Bluetooth, and CarPlay.
+There were also scattered complaints about interface lag, app issues for both native and third-party apps, AirPlay issues, Touch ID and Face ID issues, and battery drain, as well as lockups, freezes, and crashes in Exchange, HomePod, iMessage, Wi-Fi, Bluetooth, and CarPlay.

 One way to mitigate those issues is to actually prepare for the download, which is a fairly hefty 200MB for a dot update from 13.3, and even larger for those who skipped previous updates.
 Make sure you have enough free space on your iPhone to install the update, and as always, be sure to back up your data before getting started.